 Option 3: Drop at shop

-If sending to a mainland UK address, you will be given the option to have the parcel delivered to your recipient’s address, DHL Parcel UK ServicePoint or depot.
+If sending to a mainland UK address, you will be given the option to have the parcel delivered to your recipient’s address, DHL eCommerce UK ServicePoint or depot.

 All parcels sent to a mainland UK address will be delivered on the next working day.
 If this isn’t quick enough, a selection of priority services will show in the search results.
 You can select a morning delivery slot (pre-9am, pre-10.30am and pre-noon) or a Saturday delivery.